MattNikonorov/ATA-interview-blog_post/README.md

 ## Conclusion

-In summary, if you are working with remote files inside virtual machines, then the nano command is definetely the easiest, fastest and most straight-forward way of editing those files, creating a much faster way of working with remote code and virtual machines.
+In summary, if you are working with remote files inside virtual machines, then the nano command is definetely the easiest, fastest and most straight-forward way of editing those files, creating a much faster way of working with remote files/code and virtual machines.